novneetnov/overtime-app/README.md

 ## Features:
 * (x) Users should not be able to Sign Up, as this is an internal app for an organization.
 Only their users are allowed to log in.
 Customize devise to achieve this.
-* Approval workflow: Admin Users will be able to approve or reject the overtime Posts created by Employee Users
+* (x) Approval workflow: Admin Users will be able to approve or reject the overtime Posts created by Employee Users
 * SMS Sending: With link to Approval of overtime input
 * (x) Administrate Admin Dashboard
 * (x) Block non admin and guest users